The Bean to Bar workshop at the ChocoMuseo Cusco Peru is a family-friendly experience where you learn to make chocolate from scratch.

 Do We Recommend the Bean To Bar Workshop at the ChocoMuseo in Cusco Peru for Family Travel?

 Our experience at the Cusco Chocolate museum was a blast.
 It was absolutely one of the highlights of our trip.
-The fun and casual vibe ensured that the kids never felt pressure, and they loved the energetic music and interaction with the wonderful staff.
+The fun and casual vibe ensured that the kids never felt pressured, and they loved the energetic music and interaction with the wonderful staff.
 The ChocoMuseo is a fantastic way to add some fun into a journey to Cusco, and we highly recommend it.